akhilesh-balaji/Textylic/README.md

 This button opens up the extended menu, with a few more features.
 One of the most prominent is the "Choose theme" option, which allows you to customize the interface.
 You can also find the Undo/Redo buttons here, though they can also be accessed through the keyboard shortcuts (see above).
 You can also get help and learn more about the app through the Help/About buttons.

 #### 5. The **Close Window** Button
 This is self-explanatory.
 If you click this button, it closes the window.
-Each window is a separate instance of the .exe file, so "Ctrl + Q" will do the same as this button.
+Each window is a separate instance of the .exe file, so <kbd>Ctrl + Q</kbd> will do the same as this button.

 #### 6. The **Bold** Button
 This button makes the selected text bold.